Harry Sweets Edison

 really unique.
 He changed the way how to play this instrument”.

-Dizzy Gillespie: “Many critics always saw and heard that my style comes from
+“Many critics always saw and heard that my style comes from Roy Eldridge,

-Roy Eldridge, which is true.
-But for many things, not only how to play the
+which is true.
+But for many things, not only how to play the trumpet but the

 Another great trumpeter Wynton Marsalis (Lincoln

-three notes and carry the meaning of everything he wants to say.
-The
+carry the meaning of everything he wants to say.
+The originality of “Sweets’

-was well-equipped to strike out on his own and go further in his musical
+strike out on his own and go further in his musical adventures.
+Still today,

-adventures.
-Still today, he inspires me so much and all my colleagues I
+he inspires me so much and all my colleagues I assume”.

 The great late trumpeter Freddie Hubbard: “A very few musicians passed